Back to blog

 • Business hours.
 Make them accurate.
 If you're closed Sundays, say so.

-Step 3: Photo Strategy That Actually Works
+Step 3: Photo Strategy That Builds Confidence

 Aim for at least 20 photos.
 I know that sounds like a lot.
 Start with these: